 Technological innovation has unlocked new possibilities where personalization takes center stage as a tool for customer acquisition and retention.
-The brands that will see the biggest returns are those who are agile enough to deliver a fully personalized guest experience, from personalized travel marketing all the way to sales and service delivery.
+The brands that will see the biggest returns are those that are agile enough to deliver a fully personalized guest experience, from personalized travel marketing all the way to sales and service delivery.

 Below, we’ll explore how personalization is changing the travel sector and some of the ways brands can personalize their interactions with potential and existing customers.